Jaredslocker21/java-practice/README.md

 ### Users Experience
  - Users are welcome to experience a friction free, clean and easy to navigate website.
  - Easy to access navigation bar.
+ - Find information on how to create better eating habits
+ - The calculator gives our visitors a better understanding of their diets.
- - Short and clear descriptions and an easy form to fill out.
+ - Short and clear descriptions.
- - Returning clients will also be able to find contact inormation and directions easily.
+ - Returning visitors will be able to carry on and save more memo's.
- - This site will explain and answer all questions in short.
-   * What Massage Therapy is?
-   * Who benefits from it?
-   * What types of massage they can receive?
-   * Prices?
-   * What to wear?
-   * How to contact us and be contacted by us.

   - As a first time user:
     * I could navigate the website easily.
+    * Make a memo
+    * Delete a memo.
-    * Fill in the Form
+    * Use the calculator
-    * Find information easily

   - As a returning user:
-     * I could find the directions and map easily.
-     * For the future I will add a discount section and updates.
+     * I am able to return to the saved memo's in my cache

  ### Users Interface
- - As a UI design my goal is to offer an attractive, interactive, clean and trustworthy website.
+ - As a UI design my goal is to offer a simple , interactive, clean and trustworthy website.
    * Responds well to both mobile and laptop viewing.
  - Simple to use and understand while, not too much content.
  - Initial frame concepts uses Balsamic wireframes.